Understanding Configuration Management Best Practices for Leaders

 Trace the Evolution of Configuration Management

-Today, encompass a broad spectrum of practices, integrating automation and aligning with DevOps methodologies.
-This evolution reflects the pressing need for agility and responsiveness in IT operations.
-The introduction of in the late 1980s and 1990s marked a pivotal shift towards more accessible and functional CM solutions.
+Today, best practices encompass a broad spectrum of practices, integrating automation and aligning with DevOps methodologies.
+This evolution reflects the pressing need for efficiency in IT operations.
+The introduction of user-friendly tools in the late 1980s and 1990s marked a pivotal shift towards more accessible and functional CM solutions.
 Organizations can now implement robust strategies without the burden of custom development, streamlining their processes.

 Each box represents a significant milestone in the history of configuration management.
 Follow the arrows to see how each development builds on the previous one, leading to modern practices.